PaddlePaddle/docs/doc/fluid/advanced_usage/paddle_slim/paddle_slim_en.md

 - The distillation strategy supports multipy ways, and users can customize the combination of losses
 - Support rapid configuration of multiple compression strategies for combined use

-Refer to [Use Introduction](https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/usage.md) for more details.
+Refer to [Documentation](https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/usage.md) for more details.

 ## Introduction to Framework